Understanding Everything About CompuServe - Techduffer

 Foundation:

 The company had two goals: first, it wanted to become an independent business in the computer time-sharing sector by renting out its PDP-10 midrange computers to other businesses during business hours.
-This was done in order to handle computer data internally for Golden United Life Insurance.[3]
+This was done to handle computer data internally for Golden United Life Insurance.[3]
 In 1975, it was split out as a distinct business and began trading on the NASDAQ under the ticker symbol CMPU.

 Compuserve Networking Services:

 We called one of the proprietary layers Adaptive Routing.[10]
 Two potent features were implemented by the Adaptive Routing system.
 One is that self-discovery mode was the network’s exclusive mode of operation.
-Without any explicit configuration, a new switch was discovered and absorbed into the network when it was connected to a neighbor through a leased telephone circuit.
+Without any explicit configuration, a new switch was discovered and absorbed into the network when it was connected to a neighbour through a leased telephone circuit.
 All one had to do to modify the network setup was add or remove connections; the network would take care of the rest.
 Network engineers frequently discussed the second Adaptive Routing capability, which only CNS implemented: creating connection pathways based on real-time performance evaluations.
 Traffic was rerouted to other routes as one circuit filled up to avoid overcrowding and causing users’ experience to suffer.

 CompuServe Internet Services: